-2.13 Methodology
+1.26 Methodology

 The Land Release methodology adopted by Sudan NTSGs is based on the application of IMAS.
-The application of land release assumes a level of risk based on verification of threat.
+The application of land release assumes a level of risk based on the verification of a threat.
 It recognizes that just because a hazard is reflected on the IMSMA database, the details are not necessarily accurate and that all hazards benefit from thorough application of the Land Release Process at all levels of intervention.
 Land release in Sudan has been based on three process; Survey; (Non-technical or Technical), clearance and cancellation.

-2.14 Asset Deployment Decision Making Tool
+1.27 Asset Deployment Decision Making Tool